jeffery9/gemini-mcp-tool/docs/concepts/file-analysis.md

 ### 4. Speak Naturally
 ```
-What does gemini think about that?
+What does qwen think about that?
 ```
 ```
-ask gemini to get a second opinion
+ask qwen to get a second opinion
 ```

 ## Token Optimization

-Gemini's massive context window allows analyzing entire codebases, saving claude tokens.
+Qwen's massive context window allows analyzing entire codebases, saving claude tokens.

 ## Examples